 that I like the ease at which the various screw-type mechanical rests allows me to align my firearm to the target

-and I certainly like the stability that that is provided by the traditional
+and I certainly like the stability that is provided by the traditional

 style of sandbags.
 However, after trying